Spencer Tracy (1900-1967)

-Spencer Tracy is one of the biggest names in movies and he was one of the finest actors in the history of Hollywood.
+Spencer Tracy was one of the finest actors in the history of Hollywood.
 He did not have the matinee idol looks of a conventional leading man and he did not need them.
-His talent for acting, the effortless ease and consistency of his performances were what made him stand out.
+His talent for acting and the seemingly effortless ease and consistency of his performances were what made him stand out.

 Biography

-Tracy continued to learn his trade in stock for several years around Michigan and in Canada.
-In 1930 he appeared on Broadway in 'The Last Mile' which was a popular hit.
-He was seen by director John Ford who signed him to appear with Humphrey Bogart in 'Up the River' in the same year for Fox Film Corporation.
+Tracy continued to learn his trade in stock for several years around Michigan and in Canada until 1930 when he appeared on Broadway in 'The Last Mile' which was a popular hit.
+The play was seen by movie director John Ford who signed Tracy to appear with Humphrey Bogart in 'Up the River' in the same year for Fox Film Corporation.

-After signing a contract with Fox, Tracy moved with his family to Hollywood in 1931 and began to work hard in his new profession, making over 20 films in the next four years and playing opposite established leading ladies such as Loretta Young and Bette Davis.
-He established a reputation for a skilful, relaxed acting style and his popularity with the public steadily increased but he began to feel frustrated in that his burgeoning talent was not being showcased in more meaningful roles.
+After signing a contract with Fox, Tracy moved with his family to Hollywood in 1931 and began to work hard in his new profession, making over 20 films in the next four years including 'Goldie' in 1931 with Jean Harlow and '20,000 Years in Sing Sing' in 1933, and playing opposite established leading ladies such as Loretta Young, Claire Trevor and Bette Davis.
+He established a reputation for a skilful, relaxed acting style and his popularity with the public steadily increased, but few of his films were successful financially and he began to feel frustrated that his burgeoning talent was not being showcased in more meaningful roles or better quality movies.

 After' Bad Day at Black Rock', for which he received another Best Actor Award nomination, Tracy came to the end of his contract with MGM, and he henceforth made his movies as a freelancer for different studios.
 Some of his finest performances were yet to come.
 In 1958 he was nominated for The Best Actor Award for his performance in 'The Old Man and the Sea' and again he was nominated for the Award in 1961 for his performance as defense attorney Henry Drummond in 'Inherit the Wind' and in 1962 as Judge Dan Hayward in 'Judgment at Nuremburg'.
 These last two were his seventh and eighth nominations.